 Breakfast Sweet Potatoes

 I love to make sweet potato hash for breakfast.
 And I love having breakfast for dinner!!
 Especially after a long day at work when I’m not much in the mood for messing up my kitchen in a big way.
-For years, I made breakfast potatoes with regular russet potatoes.
-Then Kyle came over for breakfast one Sunday morning and made this sweet potato hash recipe instead and have become a little obsessed with it.
+I’ve always made breakfast potatoes with regular russet potatoes, then somewhere along the way I started making this sweet potato hash recipe instead and have become a little obsessed with it.
 If you haven’t had sweet potatoes for breakfast before, you don’t know what you’re missing!